Programeerik/ChainGuardian.DotNetNuGet/README.md

 Open one of the links from the vulnerabilities that are present in your project.
 This will give you more information about the vulnerability and how to mitigate it. **Do not patch this vulnerability yet**, we will do this later in the workshop.

-Starting from .NET 8 (SDK 8.0.100) the `restore` command can audit([Auditing package dependencies for security vulnerabilities | Microsoft Learn](https://learn.microsoft.com/en-us/nuget/concepts/auditing-packages)) all your 3rd party packages.
+Starting from .NET 8 (SDK 8.0.100) the `restore` command can audit([Auditing package dependencies for security vulnerabilities | Microsoft Learn](https://learn.microsoft.com/en-us/NuGet/concepts/auditing-packages)) all your 3rd party packages.
 The restore command does a vulnerability check on all the packages that are being restored.
 If you only use a private feed, like Azure DevOps artifacts, the restore command is not able to find any vulnerabilities because azure devops by default doesn't have any CVE database or information.

 With the introduction of .NET 9, the private artifact store issue is fixed.
-There is a new property that you can add to the `nuget.config` file that allows you to set an audit source.
-By setting this property, NuGet gets its [vulnerabilityInfo resource](https://learn.microsoft.com/en-us/nuget/api/vulnerability-info) from a different source than the configured NuGet feeds.
+There is a new property that you can add to the `NuGet.config` file that allows you to set an audit source.
+By setting this property, NuGet gets its [vulnerabilityInfo resource](https://learn.microsoft.com/en-us/NuGet/api/vulnerability-info) from a different source than the configured NuGet feeds.

 Run the command `dotnet restore` in the root of the repository.
 This will restore all the packages and do a vulnerability check on all the packages that are being restored. **Check the output of the restore command** This will output a list of all the vulnerabilities that are present in the packages that are being restored as warnings in the console.